Here is food for thought.

 President Bush has proposed a pay increase for active federal employees of 2.9%.
 The final figure for 2009 will almost certainly be higher than that.
 A House panel has already approved a raise of 3.9% for next year which means that the federal civilian pay raise would match that approved for military personnel in 2009 by the House as part of the authorization bill for the Department of Defense.

 Keep in mind that the 3.9% figure for federal civilian employees is an average figure.
 Locality pay plays a big role in how much an individual employee will receive.
 To take a recent example, the average federal pay raise for 2008 was 3.5%.
 Federal employees in the Washington, DC metro area actually got 4.49%.
 A number of readers wrote and asked why their check had gone up less than 3.5% since that was the federal pay raise.
 The reason is because of locality pay.
 Employees in cities such as Cincinnati (2.84%) and Indianapolis (2.96%) and the Rest of the U.S. (2.99%) got less than the 3.5%.
-(Check out the 2008 federal pay tables to compare your salary to your colleagues elsewhere in government and the article on Understanding the 2008 Federal Pay Raise (Maybe).)
+(Check the article on Understanding the 2008 Federal Pay Raise (Maybe).)

 So, if the average federal pay raise next year does turn out to be 3.9%, your actual pay raise will probably be higher or lower than the average depending on where you live.
 Don’t expect a final figure until much later in the year though.
 Based on past experience (See 2008 Pay Raise Approved and Implemented), the decision on the 2009 raises will not be made until well after the start of the next fiscal year.